Generic selectors

 Imagine a young boy who disobeys his parents.
 Upon seeing the displeasure or anger on the faces of his parents, the little boy breaks down in tears just from knowing how much he disappointed them.
 When someone sins, true repentance will be reflected in the heart in much the same way as the little boy.
 The offender will come to God quickly and beg for forgiveness.

 In fact, the biblical meaning of supplication is to “entreat someone for a favor by offering an olive branch.”
 This is why fasting is quite often one of the responses of an offender, because it is a reflection of a humble and contrite heart that shows God a sincere desire to be forgiven.
-A humble and contrite heart (Isaiah 57:15) is the first step in repenting of an offense.
+A humble and contrite heart (Isa.
+57:15) is the first step in repenting of an offense.

 Upon hearing the offender’s prayer of repentance, God, in His love, mercy, and grace, grants forgiveness.
 But God does not just simply say, “Okay, you are forgiven.”
 Forgiveness requires the blood of Jesus Christ to cover the sin and cleanse the offender, as well as applying His broken body for healing the offender.
 The sacrifice of His Son is precious to God and will not be applied frivolously.
 In some cases, cleansing and healing of the heart and mind takes time and may require additional fasting and prayer to complete the process—but God’s forgiveness is absolute and complete.

-DEFINTION: Full reconciliation is always possible with God.
+DEFINTION: Full reconciliation is ALWAYS possible with God.

 With God, forgiveness is absolute and total.
-He does not remember our sins once He grants forgiveness (Jeremiah 31:34).
+He does not remember our sins once He grants forgiveness (Jer.
+31:34).
 In other words, there are no encumbrances between us and God when He forgives our sins.
 So, God’s forgiveness fully reconciles us.

 While full reconciliation with God is always possible, this is not necessarily the case with people.
 We all have the “law of sin and death” within us and some offenses are worse than others.
 Because of this, there are some offenses where full reconciliation is not always possible or prudent.
 More on this later.